shichongfang/SHICHONG-FANG-/Assignment3/Tower Defense Project/README.md

 22. Debug the project and change some detail.

-Here is the youtube video of the project. https://www.youtube.com/watch?v=L8HDqN781IE&feature=youtu.be
+Here is the youtube video of the project: https://www.youtube.com/watch?v=L8HDqN781IE&feature=youtu.be